Gateway Architecture#

 - Enable planning mode/planning:off

-- Disable planning mode/approval:on
+- Disable planning mode (default)/approval:on

 - Enable approval workflows/approval:selective